One Week in Sweden

 With excellent infrastructure and public safety, sublime natural beauty and a fascinating (if little-known) history, Sweden is an easy place to fall in love with, even if it is a difficult place to stay, mostly due to high costs.
 If you only have a week or so to explore Sweden, at least this time around, use the week I spent in Sweden as a foundation for your trip.

-Unless you’re like me and come by train from Norway, your trip to Sweden will almost certainly begin in Stockholm, Sweden’s gorgeous capital.
+Unless you’re like me and come by train from Norway, your trip to Sweden will almost certainly begin in Stockholm, Sweden’s gorgeous capital—and the de-facto capital of Scandinavia.
 Situated on a series of islands just inland from the Baltic Sea, Stockholm’s natural beauty is matched only by the stateliness of the structures in its Old Town, known as Gamla Stan in Swedish.

 Within Gamla Stan, famous sights include the Royal Palace, Stockholm Cathedral and the Nobel Museum.
 After you’ve had your fill of these, I recommend walking south over the water and into Södermalm, an impossibly cool part of the city whose high elevation also gives it one of Stockholm’s most scenic viewpoints.
 Additionally Drottningholm Palace, Sweden’s answer to Versailles, is very much worth a visit.